richardpct/hugo-richardpct.github.io/source/richardpct.github.io/content/post/aws-tuto-05.md

 ## Summary

 In this tutorial, we added a bastion host as the single SSH entry point to our infrastructure.
-The webserver no longer accepts SSH from the internet — only from the bastion's security group.
+The webserver and database no longer accept SSH from the internet — only from the bastion's security group.
 We also separated each service into its own subnet for better isolation.

 The security model is now layered: your IP can SSH into the bastion, the bastion can SSH into everything else, the webserver can talk to Redis, and the database can only reach the internet outbound through the NAT Gateway.
 Each of these rules is enforced by security groups that reference other security groups, not CIDR blocks — so the rules follow the instances even if their IPs change.